CSCI-442-Mines/project-4-starter/README.rst

 Scheduling Algorithms
 ---------------------

 All scheduling algorithms required are listed below.
-Note that these *mostly* follow what OSTEP specifies, with a handful of exceptions to make implementation easier.
+The algoritms below (FCFS, RR, SPN, PRIORITY, and MLFQ) are described on the slides shown in class.

 (1) First Come, First Served (FCFS)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-...identical to OSTEP.

 * Tasks are scheduled in the order they are added to the ready queue